RubenVW-dev/cookiecutter-bwmc/README.rst

 Description
 -----------

-Work-in-progress template for a complete django-based website with these intentions:
+Work-in-progress template for a website/webshop with these intentions:

     - as lightweight as possible
     - uses Bower_ as front-end package manager